Jump to top

 At Speech-N-Motion Inc., we use diagnostic tools to determine severity of a fluency disorder and then develop specialized treatment plans for children and adults to help them understand and work through their stuttering.

 Children who are non-verbal or who have very limited verbal skills will often use Augmentative and Alternative Communication (AAC) to express language.
-Examples of AAC systems include: PECS, BigMac buttons, iPad’s with ProloQuo or TouchChat systems.
+Examples of AAC systems include: PECS, LAMP, BigMac buttons, iPad’s with ProloQuo or TouchChat systems.